 I also loved working on the B-52.
 It was a much better aircraft to work on than the F-4.

-Although I tried to find a job in Southern California, it was hard to do from Central New York.
+Although I tried to find a job in Southern California, it was hard to do from New York.
 This was before the Internet took off.
 I ended up getting a job offer in Maryland.
 Walmart was opening a large regional photofinishing lab in Williamsport, Maryland.
-They wanted to hire ex-military people with an electronics background to work on and maintain the processing equipment.
-I accepted the job offer.
-I figured I could work in Maryland for a few years until I decided what I wanted to do when I grew up.
-I then met my wife and I’ve lived in Maryland ever since.
+They wanted to hire ex-military people with electronics experience to work on and maintain the photo processing equipment.
+Walmart received a tax break if they hired folks who just got out of the military.

 I’ve now lived in Maryland longer than I’ve ever lived anywhere else.
-Although I’ve had a series of jobs after working at the photo lab, I’ve always lived here in Maryland.
+Although I’ve had a series of jobs after working at the photo lab, I’ve always lived in Maryland.
 We bought a house here, so I think that officially makes me a Marylander.